codethread/qmk.nvim/README.md

 ## Debugging

-Getting your layout right may be a slightly iterative process, so I recomend the following:
+Getting your layout right may be a slightly iterative process, so I recommend the following:

 - open a scratch buffer next to your `keymap.c` file
 - get the buffer id of your `keymap.c` file with `:lua print(vim.api.nvim_get_current_buf())`